KPN-CISO/MISP-to-EIQ/config/README.md

 TITLETAG='[MyCERT MISP]'

-- [Optional] Change the SSLVERIFY variable to False if you do not want to verify SSL certificates (e.g. when using self-signed certificates).
+- [Optional] Change the MISPSSLVERIFY and EIQSSLVERIFY variables to False if you do not want to verify SSL certificates (e.g. when using self-signed certificates).
 Do not disable this unless you are certain and understand the risks.

-SSLVERIFY=True
+MISPSSLVERIFY=True
+EIQSSLVERIFY=True